Learning Outcomes

 Registration Requirements

-- In registered land, a restrictive covenant must be protected by a notice on the charges register to bind a purchaser for value.
+- In registered land, a restrictive covenant must be protected by a notice on the charges register to bind a purchaser for value (LRA 2002 s 32).
+Restrictive covenants are not overriding interests on subsequent dispositions.

 - In unregistered land, a restrictive covenant must be registered as a Class D(ii) land charge against the original covenantor’s name.
-If not registered, it is void against a purchaser for value.
+If not registered, it is void against a purchaser of a legal estate for money or money’s worth, even where the purchaser knew about it (LCA 1972 s 4(6); Midland Bank Trust v Green).

 Passing the Benefit of Covenants